FarmBot-Docs/farmbot-developers/v14/lua/functions.md

 # uart.open(path, baud)

 Open a UART device (typically, via USB) for reading and writing.
 Please note that the UART devices must be connected to the Raspberry Pi, not the Arduino.

-{%
-include callout.html
-type="warning"
-title="Experimental"
-content="UART Lua support is experimental and may not work correctly yet.
-Please provide us feedback on [the FarmBot forum](https://forum.farmbot.org/) so that we may become aware of reliability issues."
-%}

 ```lua
 -- device name, baud rate: